 4. Schedule a Date Night

 We try to schedule at least 2 date nights a week between when we work late and hang out with our friends.
-I know this will change with children later, but while we have the time, we are taking full advantage of it.
+I know this will isn’t possible for everyone especially those with kids, but while we have the time, we are taking full advantage of it.
 Date night doesn’t have to mean going out either.
 It could be as simple as a Netflix and chill night.

 5. Watch a Show Together

 Speaking of Netflix and Chill, another great romance tip is watching a show together.
-Our latest shows have been Mindhunter, Vice Principals, and Crashing, but we can’t wait for Westworld and Game of Thrones to come back up.
+Our latest shows have been Ozark, Vikings, and Animal Kingdom, but we watch an eclectic mix and can’t wait for Stranger Things to come back!

 Watching a show is a great way to keep the conversation going off the couch.
 And it gives you something to look forward to together.
 Bonus excuse to cuddle doesn’t hurt either! 🙂

 6. Choose to be intimate